manjaro/pacman-mirrors/docs/index.md

 -t, \--timeout *SECONDS*
 :   Change the number of seconds waiting for a server response,
-    SSL enabled mirrors has this value doubled to compensate, for the time spent on exchanging encryption keys
+    SSL enabled mirrors has this value doubled to compensate for the time spent on exchanging encryption keys

 -v, \--version